SwagOtaku/plugin.video.kaito/README.md

 **_Optional_**:
 - TMDB Players: Need to add an Otaku openplayer for tmdb helper.
 (Examples: [a4k-openproject](https://github.com/a4k-openproject/json.openplayers))
 - Embeds: We need to add AniMixPlay in the future.
-- Movies: May need to be looked at if possible.
 - Context Menu: Wanna add more stuff in the context menu if possible.
 - Sources: Having the option to enable/disable specific embedded sources.